 Dining: Farmhouse dinners feature four courses of farm-to-table fare, paired with hand-selected Veritas wines.
 The menu rotates frequently, bringing creativity and quality to the forefront of your meal.
 In warmer months, dine in the Garden House among the vines.

-Wines: You'll receive a complimentary bottle of Veritas wine and two glasses in your room upon arrival, but don't stop there.
+Wine Highlight: You'll receive a complimentary bottle of Veritas wine and two glasses in your room upon arrival, but don't stop there.
 Try the Saddleback chardonnay for an old-world taste of the Monticello AVA, or sample the Veritas reserve for rich sips with a balanced finish of caramel and mocha.

 The 1804 Inn and Cottages—Barboursville